Cloud disks are block-level data storage products provided by Alibaba Cloud for ECS. They feature low latency and high durability and reliability.

 The following tables classify cloud disk types by performance and function.

-Type Description ESSD cloud disk An Enhanced SSD (ESSD) cloud disk is an ultra-high performance cloud disk provided by Alibaba Cloud.
-ESSD cloud disks are based on the next-generation distributed block storage architecture, a 25GE network, and remote direct memory access (RDMA) technology.
+Type Description Enhanced SSD (ESSD) An Enhanced SSD (ESSD) is an ultra-high performance cloud disk provided by Alibaba Cloud.
+ESSDs are based on the next-generation distributed block storage architecture, a 25GE network, and remote direct memory access (RDMA) technology.
 They deliver a maximum random IOPS of 1 million per disk and low latency.
-For more information, see Block storage FAQ.
-SSD cloud disk High-performance disks with stable and high random I/O performance, and high data reliability.
-Ultra cloud disk Cloud disks with high cost performance, medium random I/O performance, and high data reliability.
-Basic cloud disk Cloud disks with high data reliability and standard random I/O performance.
+For more information, see Block Storage FAQ.
+Standard SSD High-performance disks with stable and high random I/O performance, and high data reliability.
+Ultra disk Cloud disks with high cost performance, medium random I/O performance, and high data reliability.
+Basic disk Cloud disks with high data reliability and standard random I/O performance.

 Type Description System disk A system disk has the same life cycle as the ECS instance to which it is mounted, and is created and released along with the ECS instance.
 Shared access to the system disk is not allowed.
 The available size of a system disk varies according to the operating system as follows:

 - Linux (excluding CoreOS) and FreeBSD: 20−500 GiB